-However, is is possible to give ‘ball park’ answers to the 'How long does it take to learn guitar?' question, and it all depends on your expectations ...
+It is possible to give a 'ballpark' answer to the 'How long does it take to learn guitar?' question, and it all depends on your expectations ...

 Can You Learn Guitar In Two Weeks!?!

-If you are learning the guitar in order to be able to accompany yourself singing a few songs then you could expect to be able to 'play' the guitar within a fortnight!
-Learning four of five chords and a basic strumming technique may well be adequate for your needs, at least to a very basic level.
-If you put the time in, although your fingers may be a little sore and the chord changes a little slow, it could be done.
+If you're learning the guitar in order to be able to accompany yourself singing a few songs then you could expect to be able to 'play' the guitar within a fortnight!

 How Long Does It Take To Learn Guitar - Six Months?